Droovian/Calculator/README.md

 # Calculator
-simple calculator using html css js
+calculator built using object oriented concepts in Javascript